On iterates of rational functions with maximal number of critical values: Groups and semigroups related to rational functions

-Equality \eqref{repr} is equivalent to the vanishing of certain groups of coefficients in its left part, implying easily that \eqref{repr} holds if and only if the coefficients of $\alpha,$ $\beta$, and $F$ belong to some projective algebraic variety The same is true for equality \eqref{for}.
-Considering now a union of such varieties for all possible $r$ and $d$ and taking into account that the projection is a closed map (see e.g. \cite{mum}), we conclude that the set of $F\in {\rm Rat}_m$ with $G(F)\neq id$ is contained in some projective algebraic variety $Z\subseteq \C\P^{2m+1}$.
+\bl \l{lom2} For a general rational function $F$ of degree $m\geq 3$ the group $G(F)$ is trivial. \el \pr Let be elements of ${\rm Rat}_2$, and an element of ${\rm Rat}_m$.
+It is easy to see that the coefficients of the numerator of the rational function $\alpha\circ F\circ \beta-F$ are polynomials in $\alpha_i^j$, $\beta_i^j$, $f_i^j$ homogenous of degree one in $\alpha_i^j$, homogenous of degree two in $f_i^j$, and homogenous of degree $m$ in $\beta_i^j$.
+Thus, the equality implies that the coefficients of $\alpha,$ $\beta$, and $F$ belong to some projective algebraic variety Since the projection is a closed map (see e.g. \cite{mum}), this implies that the set of $F\in {\rm Rat}_m$ with non-trivial group $G(F)$ is contained in some Zariski closed subset of $\C\P^{2m+1}.$

-To finish the proof, we only must show that $Z$ does not contain ${\rm Rat}_m$.
-For this purpose, it is enough to show that for every $m\geq 3$ there exists a polynomial $F$ of degree $m$ such that $G(F)=id.$ Let us recall that for any polynomial $F$ of degree $m\geq 2$ such that condition \eqref{for} does not hold the group $G(F)$ is a finite cyclic group generated by a polynomial (see e.g. \cite{sym}, Section 2).
-On the other hand, it is easy to see that if $F$ has the form \be \l{exx} F=z^m+a_{m-2}z^{m-2}+a_{m-3}z^{m-3}+\dots + a_0,\ee then \eqref{eblys} holds for polynomials $\sigma=az+b$, $\mu=cz+d$ only if $b=0$ and $a$ is a root of unity.
-Therefore, for any polynomial of the form \eqref{exx} with $a_{m-2}\neq 0,$ $a_{m-3}\neq 0$ the group $G(F)$ is trivial.
+To finish the proof, we only must show that $Z$ does not contain the whole variety ${\rm Rat}_m$ for $m\geq 3.$ For this, it is enough to show that for every $m\geq 3$ there exists a polynomial $F$ of degree $m$ such that the group $G(F)$ is trivial.
+Let us recall that for any polynomial $F$ of degree $m\geq 2$ the group $G(F)$ is a finite cyclic group generated by a polynomial, unless \eqref{for} holds (see e.g. \cite{sym}, Section 2).
+On the other hand, it is easy to see that if $F$ has the form \be \l{exx} F=z^m+a_{m-2}z^{m-2}+a_{m-3}z^{m-3}+\dots + a_0,\ee then equality \eqref{eblys} may hold for polynomials $\sigma=az+b$, $\mu=cz+d$ only if $b=0$ and $a$ is a root of unity.
+This implies easily that for any polynomial of the form \eqref{exx} with $a_{m-2}\neq 0,$ $a_{m-3}\neq 0$ the group $G(F)$ is trivial.